whchien/financial-data-engine/README.md

 ### Credits
-This project is inspired by the repo: https://github.com/FinMind/FinMindBook
+This project is inspired by the repo: https://github.com/FinMind/FinMindBook# financial-data-engine